Teita/project-getdata-013/README.md

 This file describes any transformation or work performed to obtain the "tidydataset.txt" file as part of the Getting and Cleaning Data Course Project on Coursera, course ID=getdata-013.
+The file describes how the run_analysis.R script works.

 # Original Dataset Information #